gera3d/Barebone-Wordpress-Metabox/readme.txt

 Key Features
 * Its simple
-* Code has comments every step of the way explaining whats going ing
+* Code has comments every step of the way explaining whats going on
 * It has less then 100 lines of php
 * Its packed nicely in a plugin